Subscribe

 • The initial marketing channel quickly saturated, so growth stalled at a non-zero but unsustainably-low rate.

-• The initial marketing channel was sustainable for a while, but got wiped away due to external forces: large bidders tripled the cost per click, Google’s SEO algorithm changed, the big industry event stopped happening, the link-sharing site became irrelevant, the hot blog lost its traffic, the magazine running the ads finally failed.
+• The initial marketing channel was sustainable for a while, but got wiped by external forces: large bidders tripled the cost per click, Google’s SEO algorithm changed, the big industry event stopped happening, the link-sharing site became irrelevant, the hot blog lost its traffic, the magazine running the ads finally closed.

 • One big customer, representing 80% of total revenue, left.
 It wasn’t a mistake to sign that customer—it funded the company.